nrfconnect/sdk-nrf/doc/nrf/ug_edge_impulse.rst

       CONFIG_EDGE_IMPULSE_URI="https:\ //studio.edgeimpulse.com/v1/api/*XYZ*/deployment/download?type=zip"

    Set *XYZ* to the project ID of your Edge Impulse project.
-   You can check the project ID of your project in the :guilabel:`Project info` panel under :guilabel:`Dashboard`.
+   You can check the project ID of your project in the **Project info** panel under :guilabel:`Dashboard`.

    .. figure:: images/ei_project_id.png
       :scale: 50 %